andrewtrotman/JASSjr/README.md

 ## Gotchas ##
 * The indexer assumes that the `<DOC>` tag and the `<DOCID>` tags each have white space on each side of the `<` and `>`.
 As this is the case in this collection, this isn't a problem.
 It might not be the case in your data - so beware.

 * If the first word in a query is a number it is assumed to be a TREC query number

+* There are many variants of BM25, JASSjr uses the ATIRE BM25 function which ignores the k3 query component.
+It is assmed that each term is unique and occurs only once (and so the k3 clause is set to 1.0).

 # Usage #
 To build simply use